 The views of the Agung volcano, the highest volcano in Bali, are also incredible, both from the temple of Lempuyang and from the viewpoint of Bukit Cinta (Abyandauh).
 However, you will get the best views of Agung from Mt.
 Batur, the one that is a must visit in Bali.

 The Nusa Islands are three small islands that are fairly close to Sanur, east of Bali and belong to this region.
 These islands are known for their paradisiacal beaches and sea beds where you can swim with manta rays or with the huge Mola Mola fish if you travel during the best time to visit Bali.
-To me, the Nusa Islands is probably the best in Bali.
+To me, the Nusa Islands is probably the best of Bali.

 Nowadays more and more people plan their trip to the Nusa Islands during their visit to Bali, but, for a time, they stayed away from tourism, thus preserving a nature difficult to find today on the main island of Bali.
 The highlights in the Nusa Islands are the Kelingking Beach, in Nusa Penida, the Ceningan Cliffs, in Nusa Ceningan and the Mangrove Forest in Nusa Lembongan.
 In recent years, they have also become popular for having some of the best villas in Bali.